Dental Care For Dogs

 Should I Take My Dog To The Dentist?

 I can’t even begin to imagine how painful that is.
-I mean when I get any dental work done I’m the first one to have local anesthetic put in there.
+When I get any dental work done I’m the first one to have local anesthetic put in there.
 I don’t want to be feeling dental pain.
 So the thought of my dogs going through dental pain all the time going unnoticed and they’re not going to tell me because let’s face it, we don’t really stop eating because we have a cavity.
 We’ll keep eating or just chew on the other side.
 It’s going to hurt, but oh well.
 It just really makes me sad more than anything else and anesthesia is so good nowadays; we do pre-anaesthetic blood work which is something that usually in a human being you don’t even get run on before you go for an anesthetic procedure.

 We have a Ziva Fluorine out there now, it is one of the safest anesthetic gasses around; it’s I think one in 10,000 chances of having a complication.
 So that’s very small in comparison with the risk associated with periodontal disease.